Meet Me in St. Louis: Reception

 In 2005, Richard Schickel included the film in Time.com's list of the 100 best films, saying: "It had wonderful songs [and] a sweetly unneurotic performance by Judy Garland....Despite its nostalgic charm, Minnelli infused the piece with a dreamy, occasionally surreal, darkness and it remains, for some of us, the greatest of American movie musicals."
+Film historian Karina Longworth also noted its fantastical and surreal elements, calling it "a gothic art film in disguise as a standard Metro-Goldwyn-Mayer musical".

 Producer Arthur Freed remarked: "Meet Me in St. Louis is my personal favorite.
 I got along wonderfully with Judy, but the only time we were ever on the outs was when we did this film.
 She didn't want to do the picture.
 Even her mother came to me about it.
 We bumped into some trouble with some opinions – Eddie Mannix, the studio manager, thought the Halloween sequence was wrong, but it was left in.
 There was a song that Rodgers and Hammerstein had written, called Boys and Girls Like You and Me, that Judy did wonderfully, but it slowed up the picture and it was cut out.
 After the preview of the completed film, Judy came over to me and said, 'Arthur, remind me not to tell you what kind of pictures to make.'
 [It] was the biggest grosser Metro had up to that time, except for Gone With the Wind."

-The film holds a 100% "Fresh" rating on the review aggregation website Rotten Tomatoes based on 80 reviews with an average score of 8.80/10.
+The film holds a 99% "Fresh" rating on the review aggregation website Rotten Tomatoes based on 81 reviews with an average score of 8.70/10.
 The site's critics' consensus for the film reads: "A disarmingly sweet musical led by outstanding performances from Judy Garland and Margaret O'Brien, Meet Me in St. Louis offers a holiday treat for all ages."